 - Temporary total disability

 In addition, LHWCA may reimburse recipients for medical expenses and offer compensation for transportation to and from all appointments for medical treatment and rehabilitation.
 If it seems injured employees will be unable to continue their previous job, they will get vocational rehabilitation benefits.

 Because the work of longshoremen has specific hazards in Savannah, it makes sense that there are specific protections against those hazards.
-Longshoreman unions may also offer their assistance to employees in the form of scholarships like the ILA 1414, to which Roden and Love regularly contributes funds.
+Longshoreman unions may also offer their assistance to employees in the form of scholarships like the ILA 1414, to which Roden Law regularly contributes funds.
 Check with your local union for more information about your options and don’t hesitate to call a personal injury lawyer for additional help.